uptonking/note4yaoo/lib-fwk-orm-sequelize-examples.md

 - https://github.com/bitovi/hatchify /202403/ts
   - A medium-code React, MUI, and Sequelize, koa
-  - a web application framework designed to accelerate the development of CRUD applications
+  - Hatchify is a web application framework designed to accelerate the development of CRUD applications.
-  - provide you with a fully functional system straight from a datatype schema.
+  - Hatchify can provide you with a fully functional system straight from a datatype schema.
-  - Our frontend will use React and MUI, and our backend will be using Koa
+  - Hatchify’s schemas define your data structure fields and relationships.
+We share these schemas across our backend and frontend to create database tables, generate REST endpoints, and create React components and data fetchers.

 - https://github.com/khaled-badenjki/cilo /202307/js
   - simplifies the build of multi tenant applications by providing a wrapper around sequelize that handles the multi-tenancy for you.